stephenh/tessell/docs/forms.md

 Testing
 -------

-In keeping with gwt-mpv's goal for easy DOM-less unit testing, presenters that use `FormPresenter` can still be unit tested.
+In keeping with Tessell's goal for easy DOM-less unit testing, presenters that use `FormPresenter` can still be unit tested.

-Note that because form elements are specified only in the presenter (which is more succinct, and doesn't involve boilerplate elements in the `ui.xml` file), it does mean the presenter's view (which is generated from the `ui.xml` file) won't have methods to access each individual form element for the test to manipulate/assert against (see [tests](tests.html) for the typical way of testing in gwt-mpv).
+Note that because form elements are specified only in the presenter (which is more succinct, and doesn't involve boilerplate elements in the `ui.xml` file), it does mean the presenter's view (which is generated from the `ui.xml` file) won't have methods to access each individual form element for the test to manipulate/assert against (see [tests](tests.html) for the typical way of testing in Tessell).

 Instead, we have to grab the form elements by their `id` from FormPresenter's backing HTMLPanel.
 Although if your form ids match your model property names, you can use some helper methods to do the lookup, e.g.: